-Wartburg College is a Lutheran liberal arts institution in north west Iowa.
-Linked to the Evangelical Lutheran Church, the college is named after Wartburg Castle, an 11th century structure in the central German state of Thuringia which Martin Luther sought refuge in during the Reformation.
+The college is named after Wartburg Castle, an 11th-century structure in the central German state of Thuringia where Martin Luther sought refuge during the Reformation.
 It enjoys a formal partnership with the castle, facilitating visits, exchanges and other opportunities.